QTSumm: Query-Focused Summarization over Tabular Data: Related Work

 \section{Related Work}

-\paragraph{Table-to-Text Generation} Existing work and datasets on table-to-text generation typically pose the problem as either a single-sentence generation task~\cite{chen-etal-2020-logical, parikh-etal-2020-totto, cheng-etal-2022-hitab, liu-etal-2022-plog, nan-etal-2022-r2d2, zhao-etal-2023-loft}, or a generic summarization task~\cite{lebret-etal-2016-neural, moosavi2021scigen, suadaa-etal-2021-towards}.
-In the single-sentence generation task, the focus is on generating fluent and faithful descriptions using provided table regions as a control for text generation.
-For example, the ToTTo~\cite{parikh-etal-2020-totto} and HiTab~\cite{cheng-etal-2022-hitab} datasets require models to convert highlighted table regions into a single-sentence description.
-The LogicNLG dataset~\cite{chen-etal-2020-logical} involves generating statements that can be logically entailed by the facts in the provided table regions.
-Nevertheless, using table regions for controlling text generation does not correspond with real-world scenarios where people refer to tabular data for information-seeking purposes.
-The generic table summarization tasks aim to create concise and informative summaries based on the content of a given table.
-RotoWire ~\cite{lebret-etal-2016-neural} requires models to produce a coherent summary given a game performance table.
-SciGen~\cite{moosavi2021scigen} and NumericNLG~\cite{suadaa-etal-2021-towards} datasets require models to perform arithmetic reasoning and generate descriptions for tables extracted from scientific papers.
-Compared to these domain-specific table summarization datasets, the tables in \ours covers diverse topics.
-Furthermore, considering the numerous data points in the table, various users may be interested in different aspects, making it challenging to create a generic summary that encompasses all the salient information within the table.
-Therefore, we propose and investigate a new query-focused task setting.
+\paragraph{Table-to-Text Generation} As illustrated in Table~\ref{tab:dataset_comparison}, existing work and datasets on table-to-text generation typically pose the problem as either a single-sentence generation task~\cite{chen-etal-2020-logical, parikh-etal-2020-totto, cheng-etal-2022-hitab, liu-etal-2022-plog}, or a generic summarization task~\cite{lebret-etal-2016-neural, moosavi2021scigen, suadaa-etal-2021-towards}.
+In the \emph{single-sentence generation} task~\cite{parikh-etal-2020-totto, chen-etal-2020-logical, cheng-etal-2022-hitab}, the focus is on generating fluent and faithful descriptions using provided table regions as a control for text generation.
+Nevertheless, using table regions for controlling text generation does not align with real-world scenarios, where people refer to tabular data for information-seeking purposes.
+The \emph{generic table summarization} tasks~\cite{lebret-etal-2016-neural, moosavi2021scigen, suadaa-etal-2021-towards} aim to create concise and informative summaries based on the content of a given domain-specific table (i.e., sports or scientific).
+In contrast, the tables in \ours cover diverse topics.
+Furthermore, considering the numerous data points in the table, various users may be interested in different aspects for their own information-seeking purposes, making it challenging to create a generic summary that encompasses all the salient information within the table.
+Therefore, in this paper, we propose and investigate a new task setting related to \emph{query-focused summarization}.
+FeTaQA~\cite{nan-etal-2022-fetaqa} is a table QA dataset that collects queries by rewriting ToTTo's~\cite{parikh-etal-2020-totto} statements into questions and uses the same statements as the answers.
+In comparison with FeTaQA, the queries in \ours were annotated under \emph{real-world scenarios}, making them more natural and better-reflecting users' actual information needs.